ntu-aris/caric/index.md

 ```
 As explained in the comments in the sample code, the interface allows angle-based or rate-based control.
 When `gimbal_msg.linear.x` is set to 1.0, the fields `gimbal_msg.linear.y` and `gimbal_msg.linear.z` indicates the command pitch and yaw angle, respectively.
 The pitch and yaw angles are controlled independently: given a target pitch/yaw angle, the gimbal will move with the maximum pitch/yaw rate defined by the parameter `gimbal_rate_max` until reaching the target.
 In velocity control mode, the gimbal pitch/yaw rates can be set to any value in the range [-`gimbal_rate_max`,+`gimbal_rate_max`].
 The gimbal pitch and yaw only operate in the ranges [-`gimbal_pitch_max`,+`gimbal_pitch_max`] and [-`gimbal_yaw_max`,+`gimbal_yaw_max`], respectively.

-Here, the gimbal roll, pitch and yaw angles are defined as the euler angles (Z-Y-Z sequence) describing the camera orientation with respect to a virtual frame centered at the gimbal.
-The virtual frame has its X-axis always parallel to the X-axis of the drone body frame, and its X-Y plane always parallel to the X-Y plane in the world frame (due to roll being stabilized).
-Therefore, the euler angle of the camera with respect to the world frame can be obtained as
+Here, the gimbal roll, pitch and yaw angles are defined as the euler angles (Z-Y-X rotation sequence) describing the gimbal orientation with respect to a virtual frame, whose X-axis is always parallel to the X-axis of the drone body frame, and X-Y plane is always parallel to the X-Y plane in the world frame (due to roll being stabilized).
+If we define the camera frame with its X-axis perpendicular to the image plane, and Z-axis pointing upward in the image plane, then, the euler angle of the camera with respect to the world frame can be obtained as
 ```cpp
   camera_Yaw_in_world_frame = drone_yaw_in_world_frame + gimbal_yaw;
   camera_Pitch_in_world_frame = gimbal_pitch;